food-price/Produce-Rx/README.md

 * 1 Defining and Importing Necessary Impute parameters, creating n.sim random draws
 * 1.0 Study specific settings: produce RX project

-(Set Policy-effect size, costs, and discounting rate )
+(Set Policy-effect size, costs, and discounting rate, and other parameters that is specific to your study )
 * 1.1 Read in master input file with invidiual-level data and cleaning

 (We used data from NHANES participants in 2013-2018 cycles aged 40-80 years with diabetes and food insecurity, n=757, representing 5.7 million US adults.)